Attention WCOS Members:

 Sword Dances:

-The Lone Dance
+The Solo Dance

-A dance of skill and honor, this is a jewel that shines for all to see.
-A brilliant demonstration of both sword skill and dexterity.
+A dance of skill and honor and a brilliant demonstration of both sword skill and dexterity.
 It is done by choosing music to dance to and by forming a routine.
 To sink in with the tone, combine as one, music and skill.
 As if a dancer dancing and then a swordsman performing a kata.
-Together they make a storm of unique and fascinating beauty.
+Physically it is done by training with certain movements with the sword with the momentum of the sound.
+This is a complicated thing to describe with words.
+It is better to be passed down, as is the true ways of learning.
+Let this knowledge inspire you to seek out a sword dancer to teach you this new art.

-The Dance of Death - Steel vs. Steel
+The Dance of Death - Sharpened Steel

-This dance falls under the same guidelines as 'The Silent boken' except that it is done with steel.
-This dance, when done as a tournament, ends when the sword blade is pressed against the opponents open area.
-That strike must be acknowledged as a deadly or cutting blow, if the strike was done full speed.
-If the opponent disagrees, feeling the strike could not cut nor would have been a deadly blow, he then has the right to take an offensive or defensive action.
-The aggressor of the initial action can draw his or her blade to prove the strike is valid.
-If blood is drawn, even slightly, the defender must stop the action he began when he declared the strike invalid.
+This dance falls under the same guidelines as 'The Silent Sword' except that it is done with sharpened steel.
+This dance ends when the sword blade is pressed against the opponents open area.
+That strike must be acknowledged as one that could draw blood.
+If the opponent disagrees, feeling the strike could not cut nor would have been a deadly blow, they then have the right to take an offensive or defensive action.
+The aggressor of the initial action can draw their blade to prove the strike is valid.
+If blood is drawn, even slightly, the defender must stop the action begun when they declared the strike invalid.
 The cut proving the validity of the strike, there by ending the dance, the defender losing.
-The rest of the rules in regards to victory and disqualification remain the same as in 'The Silent Boken'.
+This is the most dangerous dance of them all.
+Grant it the honor it deserves and some honest fear.